silversolver1/hello-world/README.md

 Did you know a .md file is a Markdown file?

-I didn't either but know I do :)
+I didn't either but know I do :D